NVIDIA/semantic-segmentation/README.md

 In the `result_save_location` you set, you will find several folders: `rgb`, `pred`, `compose` and `diff`. `rgb` contains the color-encode predicted segmentation masks. `pred` contains what you need to submit to the evaluation server, simply zip it and upload. `compose` contains the overlapped images of original video frame and the color-encode predicted segmentation masks. `diff` contains the difference between our prediction and the ground truth.
 For the test submission, there is nothing in the `diff` folder because we don't have ground truth.

-Right now, our evaluation code only supports Cityscapes dataset.
-And it does not support Apex multi-GPU evaluation, thus the evaluation is slow.
-For exmaple, multi-scale sliding evaluation on the test set of Cityscapes dataset will take hours to complete.
-Feel free to contribute a multi-gpu eval supported pull request.
+Right now, our inference code only supports Cityscapes dataset.

 # Dataset augmentation